 Digi Tech extend student's programming and digital design skills.
 The course covers designing and constructing a cable driven mechanism, working with data and images, privacy, and security and lots of programming.
-Students will develop skills in managing projects and engaging in collaborative design through the making of a game or app and an augmented reality (AR) project.
+Students will develop skills in managing projects and engaging in collaborative design through the making of a game or app and a website.